sadeepj/crfasrnn_pytorch/README.md

 ### Step 2: Install dependencies

-**Note**: If you are using a Python virtualenv, make sure it is activated before running each command in this guide.

 Use the `requirements.txt` file in this repository to install all the dependencies via `pip`:
 ```